k0retux/fuddly/docs/source/data_manip.rst

 To cycle over the possible node values or shapes (for non terminal nodes) a state is kept.
-This state is normally reset automatically when the node is exhausted in order to cycle again. can be reset thanks to the method :meth:`framework.node.Node.reset_state`.
+This state is normally reset automatically when the node is exhausted in order to cycle again. can be reset thanks to the method :meth:`fuddly.framework.node.Node.reset_state`.
 In addition to resetting the node state it also unfreezes it.

 .. note:: When a cycle over the possible node values or shapes is terminated, a notification is